 Formatting Requirements for Draft Standard and Amendments

-The draft must be provided in the current IEEE electronic format (see [rules1], [rules2], [rules3]).
-At a minimum this shall be completed prior to the Sponsor ballot.
-However it is preferable that the draft be maintained in this format for its entire life.
+The draft must be provided in the current IEEE electronic format (see [rules2], [other5].
+At a minimum this shall be completed prior to sponsor ballot.
+However it is preferable that the draft be maintained in the IEEE electronic format throughout its development.

 Accelerated process for completion of WG Letter Ballot